2023 Indonesian men's Proliga

-The 2023 Indonesian men's Proliga (or 2023 PLN Mobile Proliga for sponsorship reasons) is the 21st season of Indonesian men's Proliga, The Indonesian professional volleyball league organized by the Indonesian Volleyball Federation since 2002.
-The season start on 5 January 2023 and conclude in 19 March 2023.
+The 2023 Indonesian men's Proliga (or 2023 PLN Mobile Proliga for sponsorship reasons) was the 21st season of Indonesian men's Proliga, The Indonesian professional volleyball league organized by the Indonesian Volleyball Federation since 2002.
+The season started on 5 January 2023 and concluded on 19 March 2023.

 This season composed of 8 teams, including the two new teams — Jakarta Bhayangkara Presisi and Jakarta STIN BIN.

 Jakarta LavAni Allo Bank won their second title in two consecutive seasons, after defeating Jakarta Bhayangkara Presisi in five sets on the final.